apache/flink/docs/dev/connectors/pubsub.md

 ## Consuming or Producing PubSubMessages

 The connector provides a connectors for receiving and sending messages from and to Google PubSub.
-Google PubSub has an `Atleast-Once` guarantee and as such the connector delivers the same guarantees.
+Google PubSub has an `at-least-once` guarantee and as such the connector delivers the same guarantees.

 ### PubSub SourceFunction